Open-Source-Community/linux-handbook/Chapter 5.md

 Data compression is the process of encoding or modifying data using functions or an algorithm to reduce its size.
 Fundamentally, it involves re-encoding information using fewer bits than the original representation.

-Data compression is important for reducing file size to be transferred easily and use less space when stored.
+Data compression is important for reducing file size so that files can be transferred easily and use less space when stored.

 ## Compression